-Pups stress easily——stress is serious——–with serious consequences!
+Puppies stress easily——stress is serious——–with serious consequences!

 and too much excitement!
-This includes too much patting and the biggest culprit HOLDING/CLUTCHING/CUDDLING.
-These are “human” shows of “love” BUT the worst thing you can do to a newly arrived puppy.
+This includes too much petting and the biggest culprit HOLDING/CLUTCHING/CUDDLING.
+This is how humans show love, BUT the worst thing you can do to a newly arrived puppy.

 And the TWO worst times

 of the year for stress are THANKSGIVING & CHRISTMAS